 Please follow the instructions below to make sure your host is protected from unauthorized access at any time.

 Disable random passwords

 The first and most important step to secure unattended access is to disable the random password within the TeamViewer settings under Options > Security > Random password (for spontaneous access).

 This step is optional and is only recommended if the host is assigned to a TeamViewer account.

 If you want to disable your personal password, please make sure to delete additional passwords as well.
 You are able to delete the "main" personal password and any additional passwords under Options > Advanced > Personal password.

 This step in conjunction with the above steps makes unattended access most secure.

-First you need to assign the computer to your TeamViewer account.
-You do so under Options > General > Account assignment (see [3.1]).
-Enter your account credentials in the appearing dialog (see [3.2]).
+First, you need to assign the computer to your TeamViewer account.
+You do so under Options > General > Account assignment.
+Enter your account credentials in the appearing dialogue.

-Afterwards, activate the checkbox Grant <YourAccountName> easy access under Options > Security > Options for access to this computer (see [3.3]).
+Afterwards, activate the checkbox Grant <YourAccountName> easy access under Options > Security > Unattended access.